wangjing0/langextract/README.md

 ## Introduction

 LangExtract is an extension of Google's LangExtract package that provides a powerful and unified interface for extracting structured information from unstructured text using Large Language Models (LLMs).
 Built with enterprise-grade scalability and reliability in mind, it seamlessly integrates with all major LLM providers including OpenAI, Anthropic, Google, or local models via Ollama.
+Open weight models like OpenAI's GPT-OSS-120B and GPT-OSS-20B via HuggingFace's OpenAI-compatible API is also supported.

 The library enables developers to transform raw text into structured data through natural language instructions and example-driven guidance, making it ideal for information extraction, entity recognition, relationship mapping, and content analysis tasks across various domains.

 ## Features and Capabilities

-- **Multi-Provider Support**: Works with OpenAI GPT models, Anthropic Claude, Google Gemini, and local Ollama models
+- **Multi-Provider Support**: Works with OpenAI GPT models, Anthropic Claude, Google Gemini, HuggingFace OpenAI-compatible API, and local Ollama models
 - **Structured Output**: Built-in schema constraints and JSON/YAML formatting
 - **Parallel Processing**: Concurrent API calls with configurable worker pools for high-throughput processing
 - **Multi-Pass Extraction**: Sequential extraction passes to improve recall and find additional entities